spawnmarvel/quickguides/security/README.md

 In Azure IoT, there are two ways to authenticate certificates:

 * Thumbprint.
 A thumbprint algorithm is run on a certificate to generate a hexadecimal string.
 The generated string is a unique identifer for the certificate.
-* :lock: CA authentication based on a full chain.
+* :lock: :key: CA authentication based on a full chain.
 A certificate chain is a hierarchical list of all certificates needed to authenticate an end-entity (EE) certificate.
 To authenticate an EE certificate, it’s necessary to authenticate each certificate in the chain including a trusted root CA.

 Pros for X.509